wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 Databricks SQL Warehouse can be used in production APIs, but only in specific scenarios.

-It can be a good fit if the queries are simple, and expect a modest volume of requests.
-The SQL Warehouse provides a managed and secure option with the convenience of serving the data directly from the warehouse.

-For more complex queries or high concurrency workloads, costs can rise, and heavier queries will get disproportionally delayed.
+It works well for simple queries with modest request volumes.
+For complex queries or high concurrency workloads, costs skyrocket and performance degrades significantly - especially for slower queries that get stuck in the queue.

-The SQL Warehouse is designed for analytical workloads, not for powering production APIs at scale.
-It’s a poor fit for this use case unless your queries are very simple and your load requirements are low.
+The SQL Warehouse is designed for analytical workloads, not powering production APIs at scale.

+Based on these findings, we moved our data into PostgreSQL for the API layer.
+This allowed us to add column-level indexes and partitions to optimise the tables and get sub-second performance.

+While this approach requires maintaining data pipelines to keep PostgreSQL in sync with our Databricks warehouse, the performance and cost benefits made it the clear choice for our production API requirements.

 I hope you've enjoyed it, see you next time.